-A back bet is where we bet that something will happen, like betting that Germany will win the World Cup.
+A back bet is where we bet that something will happen, like betting that England will win the World Cup.
 We can place back bets at any bookmaker.

-A lay bet is where we bet that something won’t happen, like betting that Germany won’t win the World Cup.
+A lay bet is where we bet that something won’t happen, like betting that England won’t win the World Cup.
 We can only place lay bets at a betting exchange.

-If we place both a back and lay bet on Germany, we’ll have covered all outcomes.
+If we place both a back and lay bet on England, we’ll have covered all outcomes.
 This is where the term ‘matched betting’ comes from as we are ‘matching’ our bets.